 The general settings page gives you access to BeatMaker’s support and social networks on the right-side, and to several configuration parameters on the left-side:

-DATABASE SCAN AGAIN: BeatMaker uses an internal database to to manage your projects, presets and samples.
+DATABASE RE-SCAN: BeatMaker uses an internal database to manage your projects, presets and samples.
 In the rare circumstances in which the database becomes out of date, press this button to perform a new automatic scan of all your files.

 DEFAULT TRIGGER MODE: defines the default behavior when loading a sample onto a pad.
 It can be set to “ONE SHOT” (pressing a pad plays the full sample) or “HOLD” (the sample is played until you release your finger from the pad)

-DEFAULT LAYER POLYPHONY: loaded samples have a polyphony of 1, meaning if you trigger a sample and trigger it again while it is playing, the first playing instance is stopped.
+DEFAULT LAYER POLYPHONY: loaded samples have a default polyphony of 1 - if you trigger a sample and trigger it again while it is playing, the first playing instance is stopped.
 You can change how much polyphony a layer has by default by changing this value (for example, a value of 3 will let you play the same sample up to 3 times altogether).
-Individual polyphony can also be changed from the Editor layer page for layer
+Individual layer polyphony can also be changed from the Editor View

 BROWSER DOUBLE-TAP: defines the behavior when double-tapping a file from the Browser.
 “DO NOTHING” just selects the file, while “LOAD FILE” will automatically load a session, preset or audio sample